parkingomat/cloudflare-dns-failover-manager/README.md

 SEARCHEXPECTEDCODE= Expected status code of the request eg 200, 201, 301 etc

 SEARCHIPS= IP addresses that will be checked.
-They must be spce separated including parenthesis eg: "(8.8.8.8 8.8.4.4 1.1.1.1)"
+They must be space separated "8.8.8.8 8.8.4.4 1.1.1.1"

 #CLOUDFLAREACCESSTOKEN= The access token (bearer) for your account.